MiddletonCommunityVoice/services-list/content/gp-surgeries/the-family-practice.md

 *CLOSED 2nd Thursday every month for staff training*

 ## Out of Hours
-- Try 111 for advice
+- Try 111 for help and advice
 - See 7 day access hub on this directory for details
 - See Walk in Centres